Deep Brain Reorienting

 2. Shock

 Before the body engages with emotions, it experiences shock, a precursor to emotional overwhelm.
 This reaction is mediated by the locus coeruleus (LC), a brain region involved in stress and arousal.
-DBR aims to slow down and deconstruct this early shock response, allowing individuals to process trauma without triggering overwhelming emotional reactions
+DBR aims to slow down and deconstruct this early shock response, allowing individuals to process trauma without triggering overwhelming emotional reactions.

 3. Affective Responses